Language Guide

 For full recursion rules and advanced patterns (fuel, divide-and-conquer with a size bound, string recursion, trees, Ackermann-style nested recursion), see Recursion in Bosatsu.

 Bosatsu has no while or for.
-Loops are recursive defs using recur.
+Loops are recursive defs using recur or loop.
 In practice this is stricter than loops in most languages users have seen: we allow loops, but only when the compiler can prove they terminate.
 That restriction is what preserves type-system soundness.

 See Recursion in Bosatsu for detailed examples from test_workspace.